seanfnb/Elevator-project/README.md

 Assumptions
-	Floors are ints
+	- Floors are ints
-	No maximum/minimum floors.
+	- No maximum/minimum floors.
-	Completes one request at a time.
+	- Completes one request at a time.
-	No door open/close time.
+	- No door open/close time.
-	No speed beyond constant travel time.
+	- No speed beyond constant travel time.
-  No direction-based batching
+    - No direction-based prioritization

 Not Implemented
-	•	Multiple elevators
+	- Multiple elevators
-	•	Request priorities
+    - Request priorities
-	•	Invalid floor handling
+	- Invalid floor handling
-	•	Emergency stops
+	- Emergency stops
-	•	Concurrent requests
+	- Concurrent requests
-	•	Capacity limits
+	- Capacity limits